 As part of his personal archive, Krawciw’s maps were bequeathed to Harvard University upon his death in 1975.
 This book serves as both a catalog of his collection and a description of how the maps he collected serve as an invaluable source for Ukraine’s history and a symbol of Ukrainian national identity.

-The Ottoman Survey Register of Podolia (ca. 1681): Defter-i Mufassal-i Eyalet-i Kamaniçe
+The Ottoman Survey Register of Podolia (ca. 1681), Part One: Defter-i Mufassal-i Eyalet-i Kamaniçe

-Ottoman survey registers are recognized as unparalleled sources on the demographic, economic, and linguistic characteristics of the regions for which they were made.
+Ottoman survey registers are unparalleled sources on the demographic, economic, and linguistic characteristics of the regions for which they were made.
 The register for Kamaniçe is the only surviving survey register of Ukrainian lands.
-The full text of the defter is given in transcription in the first part, with a facsimile edition given in the second part.
+A full transcription of the defter is given in the first part, with a facsimile edition given in the second part.

-The Tale of Bygone Years (Povest’ vremennykh let) is the most important source for the history of early Rus’.
-This massive undertaking provides scholars and general readers with the first fully legible text that includes all of the known redactions of the Povest’.
-The text consists of an intercollation of the five oldest redactions, three more modern redactions, three later interpolations, and Ostrowski’s own final interpretation.
-The intercollated texts are nested line-by-line.
-This three-part set will be of fundamental importance to Slavic philologists and historians of early Rus’.
+The Tale of Bygone Years (Pověst’ vremennykh lět) is the most important source for the history of early Rus’.
+This massive undertaking provides scholars and general readers with the first fully legible text that includes all of the known redactions of the Pověst’.

 Collected Works of Meletij Smotryc’kyi

 This volume reproduces in facsimile the original printed editions of eleven of Smotryc’kyj’s most important religious writings, beginning with the famous Threnos (1610) and concluding with Exaethesis (1629).
 The Introduction surveys the controversial details of Smotryc’kyj’s biography and critically analyzes the corpus of works attributed to him.